GenomicsAotearoa/data-management-resources/docs/index.md

 !!! note "Citation & Licensing"

     **Biodiversity Genomic Data Management Hub** material is licensed under the [**Creative Commons Attribution 4.0 International Public License (CC-BY 4.0)**](https://github.com/GenomicsAotearoa/data-management-resources/blob/main/LICENSE).
-    This repository is intended as a resource that sits alongside the manuscript *Journeying towards best practice: tips and tricks for improved data management for biodiversity genomics researchers* [link to add in due course].
+    This repository is intended as a resource that sits alongside the manuscript *Journeying towards best practice: tips and tricks for improved data management for biodiversity genomics* [link to add in due course].
 If you refer to the manuscript or repository in research, we request that you include the citation:
     > Forsdick, N. J., Wold, J. R., Angelo, A., Bissey, F., Hart, J., Head, M., Liggins, L., Senanayake, D., & Steeves, T. E. (2023).
-Journeying towards best practice: tips and tricks for improved data management for biodiversity genomics researchers. *More details to add in due course.*
+Journeying towards best practice: tips and tricks for improved data management for biodiversity genomics. *More details to add in due course.*

 **<p style="text-align: center;">
 [Personas](https://genomicsaotearoa.github.io/data-management-resources/personas/){ .md-button .md-button--primary } [Modules](https://genomicsaotearoa.github.io/data-management-resources/modules/){ .md-button .md-button--primary }